My LDC Benefits

-- Biological chemistry.
+- Brain chemistry.
 Neurotransmitters are naturally occurring brain chemicals that carry signals to other parts of your brain and body.
-When these chemicals are abnormal or impaired, the function of nerve receptors and nerve systems change, leading to depression.
+When these chemicals are abnormal or impaired, the function of nerve receptors and nerve systems changes, leading to depression.

 - Hormones.
 Changes in the body's balance of hormones may be involved in causing or triggering depression.

 - Inherited traits.
-Depression is more common in people whose blood relatives also have the condition.
+Depression is more common in people whose blood relatives — such as a parent or grandparent — also have the condition.